AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- ACP2E-780-->

-*  {{ site.data.var.ce }} now correctly calculates the cart total for a bundle product when the Product Subselect rule is applied.
+*  Magento Open Source now correctly calculates the cart total for a bundle product when the Product Subselect rule is applied.

 ### Cache

 <!--- ACP2E-684-->

-*  Full page cache is no longer shown as disabled in the Admin when the {{ site.data.var.ce }} cache is flushed and `use_stale_cache` is enabled.
+*  Full page cache is no longer shown as disabled in the Admin when the Magento Open Source cache is flushed and `use_stale_cache` is enabled.

 <!--- AC-2410-->